tearflake/sexpression/docs/sexpression.md

 Some expressions (`<string>` and `<comment>`) may span over multiple lines.
 In those cases, each line is expected to share the same whitespace prefix.

-Comments are not a part of s-expression definition, and they serve as additional utility for annotating code written in *Sexpression*.
+Notice that comments are not a part of s-expression definition, and they serve as additional utility for annotating code written in *Sexpression*.

 ## 4. conclusion